StargazerNC/MVC5-AutoFac-Example/README.md

 # MVC5-AutoFac-Example
-Simple example on how to hook up AutoFac and MVC5
+With inspiration form http://goo.gl/GEqUJA, I've put together a simple project to demonstrate the use of AutoFac and Modules, on an ASP.NET MVC5 application, so one could have a loosely coupled application.